 - Storage management.
 Chapters 10 through 13 describe how the file system, mass storage, and I/O are handled in a modern computer system.
 The file system provides the mechanism for on-line storage of and access to both data and programs.
 We describe the classic internal algorithms and structures of storage management and provide a firm practical understanding of the algorithms used-their properties, advantages, and disadvantages.
 Our discussion of storage also includes matters related to secondary and tertiary storage.
 Since the I/O devices that attach to a computer vary widely, the operating system needs to provide a wide range of functionality to applications to allow them to control all aspects of these devices.
 We discuss system I/O in depth, including I/O system design, interfaces, and internal system structures and functions.
 In many ways, I/O devices are the slowest major components of the computer.
 Because they represent a performance bottleneck, we also examine performance issues associated with I/O devices. - Protection and security.
 Chapters 14 and 15 discuss the mechanisms necessary for the protection and security of computer systems.
 The processes in an operating system must be protected from one another's activities, and to provide such protection, we must ensure that only processes that have gained proper authorization from the operating system can operate on the files, memory, CPU, and other resources of the system.
 Protection is a mechanism for controlling the access of programs, processes, or users to the resources defined by a computer system.
 This mechanism must provide a means of specifying the controls to be imposed, as well as a means of enforcement.
-Security protects the integrity of the information stored in the system (both data and code), as well as the physical resources of the system, from unauthorized access, malicious destruction or alteration, and accidental introduction of inconsistency. - Distributed systems.
+Security protects the integrity of the information stored in the system, from unauthorized access, malicious destruction or alteration, and accidental introduction of inconsistency. - Distributed systems.
 Chapters 16 through 18 deal with a collection of processors that do not share memory or a clock-a distributed system.
 By providing the user with access to the various resources that it maintains, a distributed system can improve computation speed and data availability and reliability.
 Such a system also provides the user with a distributed file system, which is a file-service system whose users, servers, and storage devices are dispersed among the sites of a distributed system.
 A distributed system must provide various mechanisms for process synchronization and communication, as well as for dealing with deadlock problems and a variety of failures that are not encountered in a centralized system. - Special-purpose systems.
 Chapters 19 and 20 deal with systems used for specific purposes, including real-time systems and multimedia systems.
 These systems have specific requirements that differ from those of the general-purpose systems that are the focus of the remainder of the text.
 Real-time systems may require not only that computed results be "correct" but also that the results be produced within a specified deadline period.
-Multimedia systems require quality-of-service guarantees ensuring that the multimedia data are delivered to clients within a specific time frame.